William Wilberforce: Early life and education

-In October 1776, at the age of seventeen, Wilberforce went up to St John's College, Cambridge.
+In October 1776, at the age of seventeen, Wilberforce matriculated at St John's College, Cambridge.
 The deaths of his grandfather and uncle, in 1774 and 1777 respectively, had left him independently wealthy and as a result he had little inclination or need to apply himself to serious study.
-Instead he immersed himself in the social round of student life and pursued a hedonistic lifestyle, enjoying cards, gambling and late-night drinking sessions – although he found the excesses of some of his fellow students distasteful.
-Witty, generous and an excellent conversationalist, Wilberforce was a popular figure.
+Instead, he immersed himself in the social round of student life and pursued a hedonistic lifestyle, enjoying cards, gambling and late-night drinking sessions – although he found the excesses of some of his fellow students distasteful.
+Fellow students described Wilberforce as witty, generous, and an excellent conversationalist.
 He made many friends, including the more studious future Prime Minister William Pitt.
 Despite his lifestyle and lack of interest in studying, he managed to pass his examinations and was awarded a Bachelor of Arts degree in 1781 and a Master of Arts degree in 1788.